Improvement Leader Apprenticeship | Managing Business Transformation

 ESFA Apprenticeship eligibility criteria

-In their CVs and personal statements, applicants need to demonstrate professional experience, over 2 years, in a minimum of three of these areas (in no order of priority):
+In their CVs and personal statements, applicants need to demonstrate professional experience, over two years, across at least three of the following areas (there's no priority order).

 See here for the Improvement Leader Occupational Standard and Assessment plan for this apprenticeship.